Budget airlines pushed them towards extinction, now rising awareness about plane emissions is sparking a night train renaissance

 Pushed towards extinction by budget airlines, Europe’s forgotten sleeper services are being revived as travellers seek sustainable transport options, and revel in taking it slowly.
 Nightjet, the Austrian rail operator, and Snälltåget from Sweden, are among those relaunching overnight services between EU cities.

 Startups are also sensing opportunity.
-European Sleeper, an upstart railway company, raised €500,000 (£430,000) in seed capital in May to launch a sleeper service between Brussels and Prague.
+European Sleeper, a fledgling railway company based in the Netherlands, raised €500,000 (£430,000) in seed capital in May to launch a sleeper service between Brussels and Prague.
 That service, calling at Amsterdam and Berlin, is scheduled to commence in April 2022.

 Then there’s French startup, Midnight Trains, which last week announced that it was rebooting the sleeper train concept entirely with a fleet of rolling hotels.
 The firm’s carriages will feature plush private bedrooms, bathrooms, dining cars and even cocktail bars.